 What are Colleges for?

-Your College is a community to welcome you when you first arrive at Kent and can be a large part of your university experience in your first year, when you progress through each stage of your degree and after you graduate and become a valued member of our alumni.
+Your College is a community to welcome you when you first arrive at Kent.
+Your affiliation to one of our eight Colleges remains with you throughout your degree and after you graduate and become a valued member of our alumni.

-We have 8 Colleges, some old and one very young, you are a member of one of them: Darwin, Eliot, Keynes, Medway, Park Wood, Rutherford, Turing, or Woolf.
+Our Colleges are integral to the University of Kent, with some old and one very young, our eight Colleges are Darwin, Eliot, Keynes, Medway, Park Wood, Rutherford, Turing and Woolf.

-Your initial College affiliation will stay with you even if you change your on-campus accommodation and if you move off campus into private accommodation.
-Once a member of a College, always a member of that College!
+Your initial College affiliation will stay with you if you change your on-campus accommodation or live off campus.

 Which College do you belong to?